dalethomas81/HamMessenger/README.md

 software:
 - add "quick message" functionality. currently to send a message you highlight 'Messages' on the home screen and press the right key.
 - add ability to program the radio once connected for 'plug-n-play' experience (is this possible?)
-- add store and recall messages in SD card to save dynamic memory
 - add feature to be selective about message acknowledgments. currently any acknowlegment (from a second conversation) will reset the messaging sequencer.

 ## Libraries ##